-Singular-type Themer layouts that you create in Beaver Themer do not by default appear in the Template dropdown list on Page or Post editing screens.
+Singular-type Themer layouts that you create in Beaver Themer do not by default appear in the WordPress Template dropdown list on page or post editing screens.
 However, you can treat them like other WordPress page templates and add them to the Template dropdown list with a bit of PHP code.
-You can add the choice to Pages only, Posts only, or both.
+You can add the choice to pages only, single posts only, or both.

 Note: The name in the Template field dropdown list comes from the information you add to a file in the following procedure.
 The Themer layout is related by its ID, not by its title.